weaveworks-experiments/fleeet/docs/rfc/001-rollouts-architecture.md

    everything; but what if you want to divide responsibility between e.g., platform admins who can create clusters, and application developers who can roll their configuration out, but not access clusters arbitrarily.

+ * How does recovery work?
+You need the ability to:
+  - pull the handbrake: stop where you are
+  - pin a problematic cluster where it is, and continue
+  - roll back to the previous state safely
+  - roll forward
+  - Assumption: you are never going to rebuild the whole fleet to the state that it's in.
+But you might want to recover:
+    - the control plane
+    - individual clusters to a "known good" state (i.e., possibly before you started a rollout)